Master Juba: Performance style

 Playbills tell us, broadly, what Juba did during his performances.
 No known description of Juba's dancing by a contemporary was written by anyone of his own race, class, or profession.
-While he was clearly a remarkable dancer, it is impossible to gain precise knowledge of his style and technique, or of the degree to which he differed from his largely forgotten black contemporaries.
+While he was a remarkable dancer, it is impossible to gain precise knowledge of his style and technique, or of the degree to which he differed from his largely forgotten black contemporaries.
 The sources lack precise points of comparison.
 The more detailed accounts come from British critics, to whom Juba must have been more of a novelty than to Americans.
 These writers were catering to a white, middle class, British audience.
 Other descriptions come from promotional material and thus cannot be trusted to be objective.
 Juba was described as a "jig dancer" at a time when the word still connoted Irish folk dancing but was in the process of changing to encompass black dance.
 The Irish jig was common at this time, so skillful improvisation may account for the inordinate amount of attention Juba received.

 These accounts offer only ambiguous choreographic descriptions.
 While these descriptions often offer exacting detail, they contradict one another.
 Some attempt an almost scientific precision, while others emphasize the impossibility of Juba's style.
 The reviews do agree that Juba's dance was novel to the point of indescribability, frenzied, varied in tempo and tone, well-timed, percussive, and expressive.

 He was an integral member of the troupes with which he toured, as evidenced by the roles he played in the minstrel show presented by Pell's Ethiopian Serenaders.
 Juba did three dances in two forms.
 He performed "festival" and "plantation" dances in formal attire with Thomas F. Briggs on banjo, and dressed in drag to perform the role of Lucy Long in the song of that name, sung by Pell.
 There is little evidence to indicate whether Juba portrayed the wench role in sexual or burlesque style.
 However, a review from Manchester, England, implies that it was the former: